marti5a6/it3038c-scripts/project1/readme.md

+# Script Description

+Essentially, sysinfo.py mirrors the capabilities of task manager, without a GUI.
+The script allows the user to pick between 3 types of system information, or quit.

 # Installation Instructions

 In order to use this script, the python package installer (PIP) needs to be up to date.